The Festival 2019

 Ruth OmphaliusEditor ZDF

-Heinz von MattheyProducer and Head ot the Jury
+Heinz von MattheyProducer and Head of the Award Jury

 Heinz von Matthey